DavidJKTofan/davidtofan.com/content/articles/ai-cybersecurity/index.md

 > _**Shadow IT Discovery** provides visibility into the SaaS applications and private network origins your end users are visiting._

-By implementing **[Cloudflare Gateway](https://developers.cloudflare.com/cloudflare-one/policies/gateway/)**, and hence **[Shadow IT](https://developers.cloudflare.com/cloudflare-one/insights/analytics/access/)**, IT departments can review AI usage, helping in budgeting and policy-making decisions, as well as the ability to block AI services if needed.
+By implementing **[Cloudflare Gateway](https://developers.cloudflare.com/cloudflare-one/policies/gateway/)**, and hence **[Shadow IT](https://developers.cloudflare.com/cloudflare-one/insights/analytics/access/)**, IT departments can review AI usage – such as ChatGPT or Google Bard, now Google Gemini –, helping in budgeting and policy-making decisions, as well as the ability to block AI services if needed.

 ![Gateway Shadow IT](img/shadow-it.png)